metorm/todoWallpaper/README.md

 2. Clone or download this repository to your local computer.

 ##### Step 2: Configure the service
-1. Navigate to the location of the `todoWallpaper.xml` file in the repository directory.
+1. Navigate to the location of the `todoWallpaper.py` file in the repository directory.
 2. Right-click on the `Install.ps1` file and select "Run with Powershell".
 3. Follow the prompts to output the path to the python interpreter used to run the todoWallpaper.py script.
 Generally, `pythonw.exe` should be used to avoid running the window.
 4. Subsequent work will be carried out automatically; if you need to change the configuration selection, you can choose to modify the `Install.ps1` file, or directly modify the already created scheduled task.